JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 DataFrames.jl provides a `groupby` function such that one can perform analytic functions over each group independently.
 The result of `groupby` is a `GroupedDataFrame` object which may be processed using the `combine`, `transform`, or `select` functions.
-The following table illustrate some common grouping and aggregation usages.
+The following table illustrates some common grouping and aggregation usages.

 | Operation                       | pandas                                                                                | DataFrames.jl                                        |
 |---------------------------------|---------------------------------------------------------------------------------------|------------------------------------------------------|